MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 Consensus-sensitive transactions remain alone in a snapshot.
 They form a serialized reference chain and can change the rules or participants used to validate later snapshots.
 Mixing them with unrelated transfers would make membership boundaries and protocol-state transitions harder to evaluate deterministically.

+Once a transaction has passed these rules, the snapshot layer can treat its hash as a compact commitment to the complete state-transition request.

 ## 4. Snapshots

 ### 4.1 Consensus envelope